 Are Carrots Good for Cats?

-Shifting the diet of cats from meat-based to vegetarians is not a suitable thing to do since cats lack a digestive system that can work on vegetable fibres.
+Shifting the diet of cats from meat-based to vegetarians is not a suitable thing to do since cats lack a digestive system that can work on vegetable fibers.

 Are Carrots Bad for Cats?

 Carrots are not toxic to cats.
-However, we recommend commercial cat foods that contain carrots rather than feeding your feline friend with either cooked or raw carrots.
+We recommend commercial cat foods that contain carrots rather than feeding your feline friend with either cooked or raw carrots.

 Carrots have crunchy features and a small piece swallowed by your feline friend can choke the cat to death.

-Besides that, uncooked carrot can make your feline friend experience stomach upset due to undigested fibres of carrots.
+Besides that, uncooked carrots can cause your feline friend to experience stomach upset due to undigested fibers of carrots.

 Are Carrots Poisonous to Cats?